We've launched new tax management features.

 Understanding how referral programs work

 Referral programs reward existing customers for bringing in new business.
 They formalize what already happens organically through word-of-mouth by giving people a reason to share and making it easier to do so.
 Most programs offer an incentive for the referrer, the person being referred, or both.
-Effective programs make sharing simple with personalized referral links, landing pages, and clear calls to action.

 The most successful referral marketing programs create a win-win-win scenario.
 Existing customers get rewarded for spreading the word.
 New customers receive an incentive to give your product a try.
 And your business gains new customers at a lower cost than traditional paid advertising.

-Innovative referral marketing program ideas
+12 innovative referral marketing program ideas

 A tried-and-true double-sided referral program can help you win new customers.
 But if you’re looking to build momentum and strengthen your acquisition strategy, these 12 creative referral program ideas can take your program further and help your brand stand out.